 Read more about the author, Christine Stirparo, RDN, CD or call for an appointment: 206.505.1300 .

-Christine Stirparo is a registered dietitian working at PacMed's Beacon Hill, Federal Way and Renton clinics.
+Christine Stirparo RDN, CD, is a registered dietitian nutritionist at Pacific Medical Centers.
+She sees patients at the PacMed Beacon Hill, Federal Way and Renton clinics.